SAMMISolutions/docs/doc_posts/_getting-started/installation-and-setup.md

 7. Back in SAMMI Core in the YouTube Connections window, paste the refresh token in the **Refresh Token** text field and click **Link**
 8. If everything worked out, you should see your account pop up in the list displayed at the top of the window with your profile picture.
 You can click **Done**.

-{% include video.html w="75" src="link-youtube.mp4" alt="Linking a YouTube account" %}
+{% include video.html w="75" src="link_youtube.mp4" alt="Linking a YouTube account" %}

 ### 6. Done!
 Get to building!

 This concludes the installation and basic setup to get started using SAMMI with some services!
+You can now check out [creating your first button!](/getting-started/your-first-button) to get used to the workflow of SAMMI!

 {% include alert.html text="Didn't work as expected?
 Cannot connect to OBS, Bridge, Twitch, or YouTube?
 Please refer to our <a href='/troubleshooting/common'>Troubleshooting</a> section!" type="info" %}